John Tyler: Democratic maverick

 By the time of Tyler's senatorial election, the 1828 campaign for president was in progress.
 Adams, the incumbent president, was challenged by Andrew Jackson.
 The Democratic-Republicans had splintered into Adams's National Republicans and Jackson's Democrats.
-Tyler disliked both candidates for their willingness to increase the power of the federal government, but was increasingly drawn to Jackson, hoping that he would not seek to spend as much federal money on internal improvements as Adams.
+Tyler disliked both candidates for their willingness to increase the federal government's power, but was increasingly drawn to Jackson, hoping that he would not seek to spend as much federal money on internal improvements as Adams.
 Of Jackson, he wrote, "Turning to him I may at least indulge in hope; looking on Adams I must despair."

 When the Twentieth Congress began in December 1827, Tyler served alongside his Virginia colleague and friend Littleton Waller Tazewell, who shared his strict constructionist views and uneasy support of Jackson.
 Throughout his tenure, Tyler vigorously opposed national infrastructure bills, feeling these were matters for individual states to decide.
 He and his Southern colleagues unsuccessfully opposed the protectionist Tariff of 1828, known to its detractors as the "Tariff of Abominations".
 Tyler suggested that the tariff's only positive outcome would be a national political backlash, restoring a respect for states' rights.
 He remained a strong supporter of states' rights, saying, "they may strike the Federal Government out of existence by a word; demolish the Constitution and scatter its fragments to the winds".

 Tyler was soon at odds with President Jackson, frustrated by Jackson's newly emerging spoils system, describing it as an "electioneering weapon".
 He voted against many of Jackson's nominations when they appeared to be unconstitutional or motivated by patronage.
-Opposing the nominations of a president of his own party was considered "an act of insurgency" against his party.
-Tyler was particularly offended by Jackson's use of the recess appointment power to name three treaty commissioners to meet with emissaries from the Ottoman Empire, and introduced a bill chastising Jackson for this.
+Opposing the nominations of a president of his party was considered "an act of insurgency" against his party.
+Tyler was particularly offended by Jackson's use of the recess appointment power to name three treaty commissioners to meet with emissaries from the Ottoman Empire and introduced a bill chastising Jackson for this.

-In some matters Tyler was on good terms with Jackson.
+In some matters, Tyler was on good terms with Jackson.
 He defended Jackson for vetoing the Maysville Road funding project, which Jackson considered unconstitutional.
 He voted to confirm several of Jackson's appointments, including Jackson's future running mate Martin Van Buren as United States Minister to Britain.
 The leading issue in the 1832 presidential election was the recharter of the Second Bank of the United States, which both Tyler and Jackson opposed.
-Congress voted to recharter the bank in July 1832, and Jackson vetoed the bill for both constitutional and practical reasons.
+Congress voted to recharter the bank in July 1832, and Jackson vetoed the bill for constitutional and practical reasons.
 Tyler voted to sustain the veto and endorsed Jackson in his successful bid for reelection.